eberhab/m20/emulation_with_mame.md

 The original M20 stored data on the physical floppy in two different encodings.
 Part of the first track has data encoded in FM, while the rest of the floppy was encoded in MFM.
 PC floppy controllers usually do not understand the FM encoding, so reading of this section was often skipped during imaging.

 Even if the whole floppy track can be read, one has to deal with an additional difficulty: FM tracks are 16 sectors * 128 Bytes (= 2048 Bytes) in size, while MFM encoded track size is 16 sectors * 256 Bytes (= 4096 Bytes).
-To simplify handling of the image file, MAME on the other hand assumes _all_ sectors to be of equal 256 Byte size^[[https://github.com/mamedev/mame/blob/master/src/lib/formats/m20_dsk.cpp#L9](https://github.com/mamedev/mame/blob/master/src/lib/formats/m20_dsk.cpp#L9)].
+To simplify handling of the image file, MAME on the other hand assumes _all_ sectors to be of [equal 256 Byte size](https://github.com/mamedev/mame/blob/master/src/lib/formats/m20_dsk.cpp#L9).

 When reading the original floppy in MFM mode and skipping the first track, this automatically results in the correct 4 KiB offset in the image file.
 When imaging a real floppy including the FM track, however, one has to pad every single FM sector with another 128 Bytes.
-Table adapted from^[[https://jandelgado.github.io/blog/posts/olivetti-m20-disk-preservation/](https://jandelgado.github.io/blog/posts/olivetti-m20-disk-preservation/)]:
+Table adapted from[^3]:

 |Track.Side| Physical floppy format | Floppy image
 |:---|---:|:---:|